spielmanlab/spielmanlab.github.io/content/project/introevol/index.md

     + [We shouldn’t worry when a virus mutates during disease outbreaks](https://www.nature.com/articles/s41564-020-0690-4)
         + [This NYT article is a VERY BAD TAKE](https://www.nytimes.com/interactive/2020/04/16/opinion/coronavirus-mutations-vaccine-covid.html) - NOT ENDORSING THIS ARTICLE!!!!!
         + [Time dependence of evolutionary metrics during the 2009 pandemic influenza virus outbreak](https://academic.oup.com/ve/article/1/1/vev006/2568689)
-+ *To ensure timely classes without disruption, Zoom meetings will be LOCKED no later than 11:10 am, but possibly sooner.* They will still be recorded and posted after class.
 + "Pathogen evolution assignment" (embedded in Blackboard) due **Sunday 4/26/20 at 11:59 pm**
 + The Friday Zoom session focus on this HW